 - Possession of drugs: Penalties may vary according to the amount and type of drug, possession of additional drug paraphernalia and how the drug was hidden or stored.

-- Expungements: Clarissa can provide sound and honest legal advice to evaluate your possibilities to apply for the expungement (sealing) of your criminal record and next steps.
+- Expungements: Our lawyers can provide sound and honest legal advice to evaluate your possibilities to apply for the expungement (sealing) of your criminal record and next steps.

 - Gang crimes: Crimes within this area include severe charges such as murder, aggravated robbery and arson.
 It is vital to discuss your case to learn about your options.

-Having a skilled criminal defense lawyer committed to your rights can be the difference from prison time to a possibility to lessen your charges or dismiss them.
+Having a skilled criminal defense lawyer committed to your rights can be the difference between prison time and the possibility to lessen your charges or dismiss them.
 Every case is highly unique, and results may vary.
-Rest assured, you have a client-focused and compassionate attorney in your corner – a former prosecutor who will fight fiercely to protect your right before a jury.
+Rest assured that when you work with us, you have a client-focused and compassionate attorney in your corner – a former prosecutor who will fight fiercely to protect your right before a jury.